redhat-developer/app-services-cli/docs/commands/rhoas_connector_use.md

 ### Options

 ```
-      --id string     Unique ID of the connector instance you want to set as the current instance
+      --id string     The unique ID of the Connectors instance that you want to set as the current instance
-      --name string   Name of the connector instance you want to set as the current instance
+      --name string   The name of the Connectors instance that you want to set as the current instance
 ```

 ### Options inherited from parent commands